 Yerba Matte Tea

-You’ve probably seen advertisements for it and not realized it.
-Inca Kola is often referred to as “the Golden Kola.”
-A British immigrant created it in 1935 in Peru with lemon verbena.
+A British immigrant created Inca Kola in 1935 in Peru with lemon verbena.
 The taste is sweet yet fruity.
-When Americans taste it though, they’ll often find the flavor resembles that of bubble gum or even cream soda, while many will say it’s a mix between the two tastes.
-It’s incredibly bubbly and might take a few tries before you come to adore it.
+You might agree that the flavor resembles that of bubble gum, cream soda, or a mix of the two.
+It’s incredibly bubbly and might take a few tries before you start liking it.

 This iconic beer from Argentina has been around since 1888.
 By the 1920s, it was the most popular beer in the capital of Buenos Aires.
 Quilmes is responsible for the majority of the market share of beer in Argentina.
 If you’re a fan of soccer (or football as it’s called there) you probably recognize the logo from the national team.
 The delicate and creamy taste is a must for beer lovers around the globe.